Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Methodology

 \textbf{Data Relabeling:} When predicting for the future trajectory, there can be non-causal labeling for the current data.
 For example, a vehicle stops in a queue, waits for the traffic light turning green.
 Say, there are $3s$ left for the light turning.
 Then the retrospective trajectory label with a time horizon $5s$ for the current time is: stop for $0-3s$ and accelerate for $3s-5s$.
 Therefore, the supervision becomes a trajectory crossing the preceding vehicle.
 However, the driver at the current time actually cannot know that the light turns in $3s$, hence such supervision is reasonable unless the driver was informed with an external aid.
 To relieve this labeling problem, we re-label the supervision for such crossing cases with causality by modifying the trajectory with deceleration at a constant acceleration before the collision happens.
 We consider it is reasonable behavior for human driving without referring to the future.

-\textbf{Training Details:} We use a 4-layer convolutional neural network with batch normalization and leaky ReLU activation function in the CNN.
-A 3-layer Gated recurrent units (GRU) with $0.2$ dropout in the RNN and 5-layer fully connected deep network for our continuous trajectory model.
-We use a batch size of $32$ and Adam optimizer with an initial learning rate of $0.0003$.
+\textbf{Training Details:} We use a batch size of $32$ and Adam optimizer with an initial learning rate of $0.0003$.
 The networks are implemented in PyTorch and trained on AMD 3900X CPU and Nvidia RTX 2060 Super GPU until the model converges.
+For more details about the network structure, please refer to Appendix~\ref{apd:network}.